gomlfx/gomlfx.github.io/blogs.md

 ---
 title: <p align="left"><span style="color:black"> Blogs I make on the Web.
-subtitle: <p align="left"><span style="color:black"> lambdaschool.com, Build 1, An analysis of the eurusd.
-Focus on the directional patterns obtained by viewing via cyclic lenses of time.
+subtitle: <p align="left"><span style="color:black">An analysis of the EURUSD.
+Experimentation and obsservations for spatial and directional patterns via discrete and helical use of time.
 bigimg: img/clock.jpg
 ---